tapegram/blog/blog/on_retros/README.md

 1) Engagement from everyone on the team.

 All levels of seniority and all functional roles should be contributing.
 It's not "bottom up" if only some specific subset of "enlightened" and confident (read: tenured) engineers are contributing.
 You must build a culture that encourages team members to share their experiences and ideas during retros, otherwise nothing will change.

+This could open up the question of "what is the team?"
+I don't have a definite answer to that, but I would suggest inviting anyone who works closely with you to participate.
+They are always free to decline!
+I don't have a lot of experience with this, but I would be very interested in seeing how retros with some "special guests" would go, like maybe directors or even executives.
+Stakeholders and "onsite customers" might provide another dimension of ideas for things to try, especially if you want to work beyond [Domain Driven Design and practice "Domain Design."](https://youtu.be/XH_awPS6hK4?t=1227)

 2) Should include both "problems" and "successes."